 The steps involved are:

-Create a new MIRACL Trust RADIUS app in the MIRACL Trust authentication portal to receive the Client ID and Client Secret needed to set up the connection between your instance and the authentication portal, and to generate a url at which your end users can register
+Create a new MIRACL Trust RADIUS app in the MIRACL Trust authentication portal to receive the Client ID and Client Secret needed to set up the connection between your instance and the authentication portal, and to generate a url at which your end users can generate OTPs to register and authenticate

 End users can then visit the OTP generation url in their browser or use the MIRACL Trust mobile app to generate One Time Passwords (associated with the same email they registered with in step 2) which allow them to login to the RADIUS client / VPN server